Calculating in situ diversification and historical dispersal

 Reading data and libraries

-First, let’s read some libraries we will use to explore the data and produce the figures.
+First, let’s read libraries we will use to explore the data and produce the figures.
 If you do not have the packages already installed, they will be installed using the following code.

 libs <- c("ape", "picante", "dplyr", "tidyr", "purrr",